robbyt/mew/README.md

 I first started this experiment with C, a programming language that is not my strongest.
 Writing in C failed because I could not get dynamically sized lists to work.
 Some friends said "just use linked lists" or "use glib", but I decided to write the test in python instead.
-However, running this test in pure python was very slow.
-So I compiled mew.py with the pypy jit translator.
-(read below for more information about pypy)

 ### How to run mew.py:
 `./mew.py <amount of data to generate> <number of items to skip> <number to * by>`